 Notifying customers of recurring payments

 The SEPA Direct Debit rulebook requires that you notify your customer each time a debit is to be made on their account.
-You can send these notifications separately or together with other documents (e.g., an invoice).
+You can send these notifications separately or together with other documents (for example, an invoice).

 When sending your customers a notice, it must include: